codr7/cidk/README.md

 ```

 #### define [id val]+
-Defines compile time constants for pairs of keys and values, or pops key and value from stack if no arguments.
+Defines compile time constants for pairs of ids and values. `id` and `val` are popped from stack if missing.

 ```
   do-env {